Aniket-1608/auction-platform/README.md

 # Auction Platform

 This project is a comprehensive Auction Platform built with Node.js, Express, and MySQL.
-It allows users to register, log in, create items for auction, place bids, receive real time notifications, and more.
+It allows users to register, log in, reset password, create items for auction, place bids, receive real time notifications, and more.

 ## Table of Contents

 - [Features](#features)